Ledgentic Partner Integration Guide

 limit | number | Items per page (default: 20, max: 100). |

-status | string | Filter by processing status (see table above). |
+status | string | Deprecated.
+Filter by analysis status.
+Use state instead. |

 showAll | boolean | Set to true to include invoices without an external ID (default: false). |